-WebLitLegit is an interactive, teen-driven toolkit that empowers teens to discern health information “Truth versus Trash” on the Internet.
+WebLitLegit for Teens is an interactive, teen-driven toolkit that empowers teens to discern health information “Truth versus Trash” on the Internet.
 During the workshop, teens learn how to recognize science-based information from opinion, identify credible sources, question why the information is being presented and analyze if it sounds too good to be true.

 The interactive workshop is easy to use in a variety of teen-friendly settings to improve teens’ e-health literacy enabling them to identify credible health information and make informed decisions about their health.